ATNF/askapsdp/Code/Components/CP/docs/current/doc/analysis/postprocessing.rst

 Once the list of detected objects has been obtained, there are several post-processing steps that can be utilised.
 We describe here mask optimisation and two-dimensional component fitting.

-The WALLABY team have provided an algorithm to optimise the source mask, which in Duchamp terms means growing detections, such that the integrated flux of the detection is maximised subject to the noise present.
-This has been provided to avoid issues with the fact that the Duchamp-based parameterisation is based only on the detected pixels, so structure below the detection threshold is not taken into account.
-Growing the object in this way increases the number of faint pixels contributing to source parameterisation.

 Mask optimisation
 -----------------